torch-core/tep-vault-standard/tep-vault.md

         - MUST NOT revert unless due to integer overflow from unreasonably large input.
         - MUST round down to `0`.
         - MAY NOT reflect per-user price-per-share, but SHOULD reflect the average user’s price-per-share.
-        - For multi-asset vaults, SHOULD handle conversions via config if needed.
+        - For multi-asset vaults, SHOULD handle conversions via `vaultConfig` if needed.
     - **Input**:
       | Field | Type | Description |
       |-----------------|-------------------|-------------|